 What Are the Prospecting Methods?

 Sales reps can use many different methods to improve their prospecting efforts and get more potential customers.
 The key is to find the right balance between all these methods so that you don’t do anything too much or too little.

 Here are some of the more popular prospecting methods:

 1. Create a Customer Persona

-The first step in prospecting is to create profiles of your ideal customers.
+The first step in prospecting is to create profiles of your buyer persona.
 These profiles should include demographic information, interests, and buying habits.
 By understanding your ideal customers, you can focus your efforts on reaching them.

 2. Warm Calling